Tsarpf/SpectralBandSweep/README.md

 - Reflect: feedback
 - Atmosphere: TiltEQ, clock-wise to hipass, ccw to lowpass

+### I/O section
+This part could use some more work, right now its essentially only working Left in --> Left out.
+- L out: Wet signal
+- R out: Unaffected Dry signal
+- L in: Used for everything
+- R in: Used for nothing!

 The code could be a lot more optimized!
 New features could hence be added pretty easily.

 ## Get it